JafaDan/nebolex-test-website/README.md

 ## What is about?
 It is a simple website, that contains several modules, like:
-1. Online shop (some medical products, that does not exists).
+1. Online shop (some medical products, that does not exists) with bucket and some products in it.
 2. Questionnaire module (a little test, that shows which medicine you can use from that shop).
 3. Formulas creation module (big page, that allows you to make some calculations about chemical components, even i dont remember well what its doing :D )
 4. Admin panel with several options, like users and products management.